How to Prevent a Second Stroke: Expert Tips and FAQs

 How Many Brain Cells Die Every Second During a Stroke?

-Researchers report a person who has a stroke “loses 1.9 million neurons each minute” following the incident.
+Researchers estimate that a person who has a stroke “loses 1.9 million neurons each minute” following the incident, making immediate treatment critical.

 Time is of the essence upon a stroke.